Well, I do. So fuck him and fuck you, too!

 In late October 2017, after two freestyles ("Campaign Speech" and "The Storm"), an ad campaign for a falsified drug called "Revival" began being spread by affiliates of Interscope Records.
 Considering its references to many of Em's songs, its claim to treat the non-existing condition "atrox rithimus" (Latin for "terrible rhyme"), and the fact that its logo contained Em's trademark reversed E, many speculated this to be the name of his upcoming album.
 On November 8, the single "Walk on Water" was released, and a circulating release date of November 17 proved to be false once the day passed.
 However, on November 28, Dr. Dre posted a video on his Instagram that officially announced that not only was the "Revival" drug fake, but it was indeed the name of Em's new album, released on December 15 to...mixed reactions.

-His tenth album Kamikaze was released on August 31, 2018, which he teased a day prior with a snippet of a new song he wrote for Venom (2018).
+His tenth album Kamikaze was released on August 31, 2018 without prior announcement, which he teased a day prior with a snippet of a new song he wrote for Venom (2018).
+On January 17, 2020, he released his eleventh album Music to Be Murdered By—again without prior announcement.

 - Infinite (1996)